lwidm/StatusbarLog/README.md

 ```

 ### Adding statusbarlog to your project
 The recommended approach to use this library is to include it in your project through a git submodule.
-However, Directely using source or precompiled files from the [github releases page](https://github.com/lwidm/statusbarlog/releases) is also an option.
+However, directely using source files or precompiled libraries and header files from the [github releases page](https://github.com/lwidm/statusbarlog/releases) is also an option.

 See [cmake submodule page](@ref cmake_module_page) for detailed instructions on how to inlcude statusbarlog in your project.